The BEST Mashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

 Want to know how to make light, fluffy, buttery mashed potatoes?
 This is the BEST Mashed Potatoes Recipe and you will love them!
-They come out perfectly creamy every single time.
 They are easy enough to make for a weeknight dinner, but so delicious you can make them for all of your holidays like Thanksgiving, Christmas and Easter too.
-You’ll never look for another way to make these whipped potatoes!

 Can we take just a moment and revel in all that is mashed potato?
 I mean, don’t you want to just dive mouth-first into this lovely bowl of creamy goodness?
 I can’t believe it’s taken me this long to share basic mashed potatoes with you.